The Difficult Path to the American Dream: Immigrants are finding it increasingly difficult to obtain US citizenship

 Hundreds of thousands of people participate in such ceremonies every year.
 They are overseen by the United States Citizenship and Immigration Services (USCIS), a federal agency.
 But the process of becoming a U.S. citizen under the Trump administration has become increasingly complex.
 Candidates face closer scrutiny, alleged increases in filing fees and long processing times - expectations that could prevent thousands of future U.S. citizens from voting in the 2020 general election.

 Most immigrants must wait five years to qualify for citizenship.
 After that, the process usually progresses pretty quickly.

 Everything has changed since President Donald Trump took office.

-Waldab waited more than a year after he applied for citizenship to attend the naturalization ceremony - an expectation typical of the Trump administration.
-At the national level, the expectation of citizenship now averages 10 months, almost twice as much as just two years ago.
-Waiting can vary significantly by location.
-Apply for citizenship in Albany, NY, and waiting times range from 10,5 to 17 months.
-In Baltimore, the range is from 9 to 22 months.
-In Las Vegas, from 13,5 to 18,5 months.
+Waldab waited over a year after he applied for citizenship to attend a naturalization ceremony - a wait typical of the Trump administration.
+At the national level, the expectation of citizenship is now an average of 10 months, almost double that of just two years ago.
+The wait can vary greatly depending on location.
+Apply for citizenship in Albany, New York and the waiting time ranges from 10,5 to 17 months.
+In Baltimore, the range is 9 to 22 months.
+In Las Vegas - from 13,5 to 18,5 months.